 For the most recent news and updates, follow us on Twitter (@cris_uncecon).

-- The 6th annual Triangle Microeconomics Conference (past speakers) is scheduled for April 28th and 29th of 2023, and information on speakers will be available soon.
+- The upcoming annual Triangle Microeconomics Conference (past speakers) is scheduled for April 26/27 of 2024, and information on speakers will be available soon.

 - The DATA certificate program within the economics department regularly brings industry speakers to campus to speak to majors about applications of data science in economics.